JM1/ansible-collection-jm1-cloudy/roles/storage/README.md

 ```

 When this role is executed, it will run all tasks listed in `storage_config` one after another.
 When `storage_config`
-includes `meta: flush_handlers` and `storage_reboot` evaluates to `yes`, then this role will reboot the system
+includes `meta: flush_handlers` and `storage_reboot` evaluates to `true`, then this role will reboot the system
 immediately and continue with remaining tasks in `storage_config` once the host has come up again.
 Once all tasks have
-finished, if anything has changed and `storage_reboot` evaluates to `yes`, then the system will be rebooted
+finished, if anything has changed and `storage_reboot` evaluates to `true`, then the system will be rebooted
 automatically.

 [ansible-inventory]: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html